wp-plugins/powerpress/readme.txt

 = 5.0.9 =
 * Released on TBA
 * Fixed wo logic errors in the powerpress-player.php (Thanks Tom from the Hawaii Vacation Connection podcast for bringing to our attention)
+* Added support for the [PowerPress in your Language](create.blubrry.com/wp-content/downloads/powerpress-languages.zip) add-on plugin.

 = 5.0.8 =